You are now in the main content area

 Master’s Seminar

-The student is required to attend departmental seminars on current research in the specialization fields and emerging areas of computer science.
-Seminars will run through the Fall and Winter semesters.
-Presentations will be given by graduate students, faculty members, visiting scholars and guest speakers.
-Each student is required attend a minimum of ten publicly-announced seminars and to give one oral presentation on his/her research work.
+Master's students are required to participate in departmental seminars designed to engage with current research in specialize d fields and emerging areas within computer science.
+These seminars will feature presentations by graduate students, faculty members, visiting scholars, and guest speakers.
+Each student must attend a minimum of 10 publicly-announced seminars and actively engage in discussions.
+Additionally, students are required to deliver 1 oral presentation that showcases their research progress and findings, demonstrating advanced scholarly contribution.
 This is a “Milestone.”

 Major Research Project (MRP)